 Unfortunately, cost is all too often a major factor in fabric choice for lower quality quilts.
 The use of a poor quality or inappropriate cover fabric can have a major effect on the performance of quilt.
-We have seen some shockers in our time.
+In over twenty years in the quilt business I have seen some very poor quality quilt fabrics.

 The quilt doona cover fabric used by Kelly & Windsor are an essential element in our quilt collections and are manufactured with very fine yarn counts, high thread counts and sateen constructions.
 We design our fabrics to create the ultimate softness to compliment the exclusivity of the alpaca fleece fillings in our quilts.
 Our cover fabrics are silky smooth with an appealing shiny lustre that perfectly matches the luxury of alpaca fillings.

 All quilts have a quilt cover fabric which is usually woven using cotton, bamboo, viscose or polyester blend yarns.
 What separates a low quality from a high quality quilt apart from the quilt's filling is the cover fabric.

 There are two basic weave types, plain and sateen constructions that are used in bed quilts which we would like to further explain below.

 This is the oldest and simplest weave style with each end, warp and weft alternating over the other.
 Plain weave fabrics are commonly used in bed quilts.

 In the Australia bedding industry, a commonly used quilt cover fabric is called a "Japara", a term unique to Australia.This is a plain woven cotton fabric made with medium fine yarn counts and woven into a thread count (often referred to as t/c) construction of approximately 230 ends per inch ie the sum of the number of warp and weft yarns in one square inch